-Note on terminology: the Hungarian terms for the two elements of the Parental leave arrangements discussed in 1.c.
+Note on terminology: the Hungarian terms for the two elements of the Parental leave arrangements discussed in Section 1c.
 (GYES and GYED) include the word gondozás, that is 'care'.
-By contrast, GYET - available for families with at least three children, after the youngest child is older than three years of age (see 1.d.) - includes the word nevelés, that is 'upbringing'.
-The Hungarian terms for these three leave arrangements (1.c. and 1.d.) literally refer only to the payment element, although, in practice, they cover both leave periods and cash benefits (e.g. GYES is Gyermekgondozást segítő ellátás, literally 'allowance to support childcare').
+By contrast, GYET - available for families with at least three children, after the youngest child is older than three years of age (see Section 1d) - includes the word nevelés, that is 'upbringing'.
+The Hungarian terms for these three leave arrangements (Sections 1c and 1d) literally refer only to the payment element, although, in practice, they cover both leave periods and cash benefits (e.g., GYES is Gyermekgondozást segítő ellátás, literally 'allowance to support childcare'2).
 The payment related to Maternity leave, has been re-named as 'infant care payment' (CSED - Csecsemőgondozási díj) in 2015.